Career Opportunities for Liberal Arts Majors

 Student Experiential Opportunities

-Regardless of their major, students in the School of Arts and Sciences have a great many opportunities to extend their learning beyond the classroom.
+Regardless of their major, students in the School of Arts and Sciences have many opportunities to extend their learning beyond the classroom.

-Students have the chance to study abroad or in Washington, DC, to participate in internships that have been arranged through their departments with local businesses, to take courses that specialize in service-learning opportunities, and to participate in undergraduate research in the natural and social sciences.
+Students have the chance to study abroad or in Washington, DC, participate in internships that have been arranged through their departments with local businesses, take courses that specialize in service-learning opportunities, and conduct undergraduate research in the natural and social sciences.

 While some of these opportunities take place during the semester, many departments also help students locate internships and research fellowships during the summer months.